I was talking to my best friend recently about his garage renovation. He was deciding between using plywood vs drywall garage walls.

 Before we get into the specifics, let’s talk briefly about the factors to consider when choosing how to finish your garage walls.

-These factors apply to any type of wall covering, but this article will look specifically at plywood vs. drywall.
+These factors apply to any type of wall covering, but this article will look specifically at exterior plywood vs. drywall.

 Durability is obviously important when choosing a wall covering for your garage.
 You want a wall covering that protects against scratches, dents, and other damage during everyday use.